 1/ What actions did you take this year?

-Of everything you tried, what actions were most successful in getting what you want.
-It could be the culmination of things or the consistency of actions that either helped you achieve the desired outcome or got you closer.
+Note everything you tried and the most successful actions.
+It could be something specific, the culmination of things or the consistency of action that either helped you achieve the desired outcome or got you closer to it.

 3/ What actions didn’t work for you?

-When you’re creating something totally new, you have to throw some spaghetti against the wall to see what sticks.
-If nothing stuck, keep tweaking your actions until you figure out what works.
-Think of it like you’re developing your secret sauce.
+When you’re creating something totally new, you have to figuratively throw spaghetti against the wall to see what sticks.
+If nothing sticks, you have to keep tweaking your ideas and taking different actions until you figure out what works.
 It takes a lot of refinement to get it right and part of getting it right is that you stop doing the things that don’t work.

 4/ What actions could you take next year?

-Do some brainstorming at the start of the holiday and then get some distance from it.
+Do some brainstorming now and then get some distance from it.
 By the time New Years comes along, you’ll probably have a pretty good idea of what you need to do next year.
-Don’t forget to write down what you plan to do so that you feel committed to it and can measure your progress.
-Plus you’ll feel more committed and likely achieve more by doing so.
+Don’t forget to write down your plan down so that you feel committed to it and can measure your progress.
+Specifically, state what actions you will make daily, weekly and monthly to achieve your goals.